nolar/kopf/docs/daemons.rst

 if the operator restarts).
 This way, it becomes a long-running equivalent of on-creation/on-resuming handlers.

-To simulate restarting, raise `kopf.TemporaryError` with a delay set.
+To simulate restarting, raise :class:`kopf.TemporaryError` with a delay set.

 .. code-block:: python